Hotel Mountain Haus

-Vail is one of America's most famous and best-loved ski resorts.
-Located 100 miles west of Denver in the state of Colorado, Vail has the largest single ski mountain in North America, boasting a total of 5,289 skiable acres.
-Together with its neighbour Beaver Creek, which is just a 30 minute shuttle bus ride down the road and has a shared lift pass, it is unquestionably one of the top ski destinations in the United States.
+Vail ski resort is one of America's most famous and best-loved ski resorts.
+Located 100 miles west of Denver in the state of Colorado, Vail ski resort has the largest single ski mountain in North America, boasting a total of 5,289 skiable acres.
+Together with its neighbour Beaver Creek, which is just a 30 minute shuttle bus ride down the road and has a shared lift pass, it is unquestionably one of the top ski resorts in the United States with superb skiing.

 The skiing area has expanded massively.
 The majority of the terrain on the front side of Vail mountain comprises well-groomed pistes ideally suited to intermediate and advanced skiers who enjoy cruising.
 As well as this you can get Vail's Epic Ski Pass, which opens up access to the mountains in the ski resorts of Heavenly and Northstar, allowing you to explore the Californian ski resorts during your stay.

 Call our ski experts today to find out more about Vail ski resort.

 Black Runs: 93km